 - Expression Blend now supports HTML5 and CSS 3.0.
-Very powerful, and enables you to build a stunning UI.
+Very powerful and enables you to build a stunning UI.
 (Previously, you could only do Silverlight UI.)

 - TFS 11 on the cloud using Live ID also has an on-premises version with full support for the scrum process.

-- IIS8 along with .NET4/4.5 new API to help produce and deliver very fast Web pages.
+- IIS8 along with.NET4/4.5 new API to help produce and deliver very fast Web pages.
 (Minified script, compressed response data, etc.)

-- There is a whole new set of APIs under WinRT to facilitate touch experience and Metro Style Apps. .NET 4.5 exposes these new APIs in very .NET way.
+- There is a whole new set of APIs under WinRT to facilitate touch experience and Metro Style Apps. .NET 4.5 exposes these new APIs in a very .NET way.
 Internally, WinRT calls into Windows core and uses COM infrastructure.
-It also has abstraction/API to support push notification (WNS) and a new foundation to handle devices.
+It also has abstraction/API to support push notifications (WNS) and a new foundation to handle devices.

 - More support for Windows Azure.
 DirectX 10.1 (no major changes) for UI rendering.

-- Disk support is in the thousands terabytes (it was huge compared to what Windows 7 supports).
+- Disk support is in the thousands of terabytes (it was huge compared to what Windows 7 supports).

 Some of the especially useful sessions I attended included:

-- Platform for Metro style apps
+- A platform for Metro-style apps

 - Future directions for C# and Visual Basic